NewsScenariosLoan ProgramsAbout MePre-QualCompare LoansContact

 • Sporadic or seasonal deposits that distort a 12-month average

-• Borrower needs the absolute lowest rate and conventional underwrites successfully
+• Borrower needs the most competitive rate and conventional underwrites successfully

 • Recent large transfers between accounts that the underwriter cannot reconcile